Strengthening Water Resources Management for Climate-Resilient and Inclusive WASH Services

 Cambodia Development Resource Institute researcher

-Water for Women is proud to be partnering with the University of Technology Sydney – Institute for Sustainable Futures, Cambodia Development Resource Institute, Thrive Networks/East Meets West Cambodia, WaterAid Cambodia and Cambodia Water Supply Association for this important research work.
+Water for Women is proud to have a partnered with the University of Technology Sydney – Institute for Sustainable Futures, Cambodia Development Resource Institute, Thrive Networks/East Meets West Cambodia, WaterAid Cambodia and Cambodia Water Supply Association for this important research work.

 Feature photo: Research partners engage in a lively brainstorming session, unleashing their inputs to generate groundbreaking ideas for the project plan (Cambodia Development Resource Institute)